ody-dev/.github/profile/README.md

 ## Documentation

-For (for now) incomplete documentation, visit [ody.dev/docs](https://ody.dev/docs) or dive into the packages on this GitHub account, they contain a lot of information and API references that are not published on the official documentation yet.
+Incomplete documentation; visit [ody.dev/docs](https://ody.dev/docs) or dive into the packages on this GitHub account, they contain a lot of information and API references that are not published on the official documentation yet.

 ## License